Fujitive013/SmartVote/README.md

-# SmartVote
+# E-Boto

-SmartVote is a modern voting application designed to provide a secure, user-friendly, and efficient platform for managing elections and voting processes.
+E-Boto is a modern voting application designed to provide a secure, user-friendly, and efficient platform for managing elections and voting processes.
 Built with React Native, it offers a seamless experience for both voters and administrators.

 ## Features